eelpie/squadlist/README.md

 ## Building the Squadlist API Swagger client

-This UI app talks to the Squadlist API (which is currently private and not yet publicly documented) using a client jar generated from the API's OpenAPI definition.
+This UI app talks to the Squadlist API (which is [documented in OpenAPI format](https://api.squadlist.app/openapi.json)) using a client jar generated from the OpenAPI definition.
 When a new end point is added to the API we need to regenerate the client jar before we can call that end point.

 ```